ryanzola/portfolio-optimizer/README.md

-# Portfolio Optimizer: An Exploratory Journey
+# Portfolio Optimizer

-In this project, I build an optimal portfolio using the Black-Litterman model and the Efficient Frontier concept.
+I am attempting to build an optimal portfolio using the Black-Litterman model and the Efficient Frontier concept.
 I aim to merge market data with personal viewpoints on expected stock returns, creating a balanced blend of market consensus and individual perspective.

 ## Objective